Two-Dimensional Billiards Are Turing Complete: Turing completeness of two-dimensional billiards

-In this section, we shall prove Theorem \ref{thm: main result} by showing that any finite state machine can be represented through a computational billiard.
-We prove that the basic operations performed by each edge of the finite state machine, namely shifting the head and reading or writing a symbol, can be realized through billiard-like dynamics.
-The result will then follow by constructing a billiard table based on the graph of the associated Turing machine, where we use these dynamics at each of the ``corridors'' representing the edges.
+In this section we show that the basic operations performed along each edge of the finite state machine, shifting the head and reading or writing a symbol, can be realized through billiard-like dynamics.
+We will use these dynamics in the corridors that represent each transition of the Turing machine.